-Saskatchewan Lotteries Trust Fund Strategic Public Priorities 2014-2019 as per the Lottery Agreement
+Saskatchewan Lotteries Trust Fund Strategic Public Priorities 2019-2024 as per the Lottery Agreement (Schedule C)

-In addition to continued core programs that support the province-wide delivery network for sport, culture and recreation, the Globals, either collectively or, where applicable, through their respective section of the Trust, will focus on the further development of the following strategic public priorities and key actions of mutual interest to the Globals and the Ministry.
+In addition to continued core programs that support the province-wide delivery network for sport, culture and recreation, the Globals, either collectively or, where applicable, through their respective sections of the Saskatchewan Lotteries Trust Fund, will focus on the further development of the following strategic public priorities and key actions of mutual interest to the Globals and the ministry.
+The Globals and the ministry will work at ways to align this work with provincial policies and strategies with regards to the sport, culture and recreation sector, including: the Canada Sport Policy; province's Cultural Policy: Pride of Saskatchewan, A Common Vision for Increasing Physical Activity and Reducing Sedentary Living in Canada: Let's Get Moving; endorsed by Federal-Provincial/Territorial Ministers June 2018; Parks for All: An Action Plan for Canada's Parks Community, and the Framework for Recreation in Canada 2015.

 It is recognized that effective strategies to address these priority areas are long-term in nature and require sustained programs and investment.
-It is also recognized that the key actions and strategies undertaken to address the priorities may evolve over the term of this agreement in response to changing needs.
+In addition, the priorities may evolve over the term of this Agreement in response to changing needs.